BEYOND THE BLOG

 By sheer coincidence - whatever that is - I’m working on an OBE post at the moment, which features near death experiences.
 Don’t know when it will be posted, but certainly in the next couple of weeks.

-8. anthonynorth Says:
+8. anthonynorth said

 Some marvellous comments this morning - I’ve had to answer in two comments myself.
 That’s great!
 Keep ‘em coming …